+The first step of our design was to understand the KJ creativity method.
 The paper version of the KJ Method is composed of four basic steps as illustrated in Figure 2.
 First, multiple people write customer needs, product ideas and comments onto 4x5" cards (Step 1).
 Each card can be brief with only a title, or it can provide additional details such as a description and illustration.
 Second, each card is randomly distributed by either shuffling the cards to each collaborator or by shuffling the cards around a table and having each person work on the cards that are closest to them.
 They then group together similar ideas into piles (Step 2).
 Third, piles are labelled according to the need/idea that they represent (Step 3).
 Finally, collaborators relate the notes by drawing links between groups and creating meta-groups representing common themes (Step 4).